-Amy Wu is the Founder & Chief Content Director of “From Farms to Incubators,” a multimedia content company that focuses on telling the stories of minority women entrepreneurs in agtech.
-Wu is a veteran journalist with significant international reporting and teaching experience, having worked at Time magazine, the Rochester Democrat & Chronicle, for the USA Today Network; and has written for The New York Times, HuffPost and Wall Street Journal.
+Amy Wu is the Founder and Chief Content Director of ‘From Farms to Incubators’, a multimedia content company that focuses on telling the stories of minority women entrepreneurs in AgTech.
+Wu is a veteran journalist with significant international reporting and teaching experience, having worked at Time magazine, the Rochester Democrat & Chronicle, and the USA Today Network; she has written for The New York Times, HuffPost and Wall Street Journal.
 She earned her master’s degree in journalism from Columbia University, and speaks fluent Mandarin Chinese.

 More from the Filmmaker